chxmxii/challengefile/README.md

 ## Usage

-1. Create a `challengefile` in the root of your challenge repository with the following structure:
+1. Create a `challengefile` for your challenge like the example below:
    ```yaml
    library:

      Metadata:
        Author: chxmxii
        Namespace: lib-pwn